-- For NDA (2) 2019: Those who have age between 2nd January 2001 to 1st January 2004 are permitted to write the exam.
-If the candidate bears the age before 2nd January 2001 and after 1st January 2004, they are not allowed to appear the exam.
+- For NDA (2) 2022: Those whose DOB falls between 2nd January 2004 to 1st January 2007 are permitted to write the exam.
+If the candidate bears the age before 2nd January 2004 and after 1st January 2007, they are not allowed to appear the exam.

-- Only unmarried male candidates are eligible for NDA examination.
-Girls are not allowed for the NDA entrance examination.
+- Only unmarried male & female candidates will be eligible for NDA examination.

 Note-1: The DOB mentioned in the Matriculation/Higher Secondary Examination Certificate available or an equivalent certificate will be considered by the commission.